waterstreamio/waterstream-k8s-terraform/README.md

      az account set --subscription="SUBSCRIPTION_ID"

+Check the available K8s versions in the region, you'll need it when configuring `kubernetes_version` parameter:

+     az aks get-versions --location <your K8s location - e.g. "West Europe">

 Now you can go to the `azure_aks` folder, configure and apply the Terraform scripts to have the AKS cluster created for you:

     cd azure_aks